typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/sort-type-constituents.md

 This rule is purely a stylistic rule for maintaining consistency in your project.
 You can turn it off if you don't want to keep a consistent, predictable order for intersection and union types.
+However, keep in mind that inconsistent style can harm readability in a project.